The University of Memphis

 An Occupational Safety and Health Program is hereby established in accordance with policy guidelines set forth by the Tennessee Board of Regents.
 This program is intended to ensure that all University employees are furnished with a place of employment that is free from recognized hazards that are causing or are likely to cause death or serious injury or harm.
 In addition, this program will promote a safe and healthful working environment for all University employees.
 Occupational Safety and Health Standards for the State of Tennessee are adopted as the minimum safety and health standards for the University of Memphis.

-The vice president for research shall be responsible for the development and publication of procedures necessary to administer the Occupational Safety and Health Program.
+The Vice President for Business and Finance shall be responsible for the development and publication of procedures necessary to administer the Occupational Safety and Health Program.

 | ||The Federal Occupational Safety and Health Act of 1970 was enacted to improve the general working environment and to provide, as far as possible, every working person in the nation safe and healthful working conditions.
 This Act provided an opportunity for the various states to develop their own Occupational Safety and Health Programs.
 In Tennessee, this was accomplished by the Tennessee Occupational Safety and Health Act of 1972.